gracekishino/fun_race_game/README.md

 I really enjoyed coding, testing and then playing the game once it was finished.

 Below are a few screenshots of a game in action.
-Download the code if you’d like to play it! 🥰
+Download [fun-race-game.py](https://github.com/gracekishino/python_fun_race_game/blob/main/fun-race-game.py) if you’d like to play it! 🥰

 ## Game intro and setting up users